nkyriakidis/kodik/README.md

 4. **Execute with Agent Mode** → Let the agent implement it automatically

 This creates a complete spec-driven development cycle that ensures thorough planning before implementation.

+## Running Tests

+This repository does not contain code or automated tests.

+## Contributing

+Contributions are welcome!
+If you have suggestions for new agent modes, improvements, or documentation, please open an issue or submit a pull request.

+> **Note:** No `CONTRIBUTING.md` file exists yet.
+Please follow standard GitHub contribution practices.

+## License

+Distributed under the MIT License.
+See `LICENSE.md` for more information.